-Patients urged 'not to hold back' from seeking medical treatment for other conditions during pandemicPosted: Wednesday 08 April 2020 at 10:49
+Patients urged 'not to hold back' from seeking medical treatment for other conditions during pandemicPosted: Wednesday 08 April 2020

 A statement from the Academy of Medical Royal Colleges (AoMRC) has recommended patients ‘not to hold back’ from seeking medical treatment for other conditions during the coronavirus pandemic.

 The statement also recommends the public must be fully confident that they can and should, seek medical assistance if they have symptoms which cause concern, or they already are being treated for a serious health condition.

 Over the last few weeks the Macular Society, along with many ophthalmologists, has become concerned that some patients may be too worried to attend appointments.
 The Royal College of Ophthalmologists has published advice urging patients to continue receiving injections for wet AMD, and other conditions which would cause severe visual loss if not treated.

 Injections for wet AMD, and other conditions which would cause severe visual loss if not treated, are still going ahead.